UWA-Robotics-Club/self-balancing-robot/site/docs/PID_control.md

 ## Arduino PID Library
 In this project, we will be using a library to perform our PID calculations.
+To view the documentation for the PID library, click <a href="https://playground.arduino.cc/Code/PIDLibrary/" and target="_blank">here</a>

 To install the PID library:
 1. Click <a href="https://github.com/br3ttb/Arduino-PID-Library" and target="_blank">here</a> to access the library on GitHub.